joshuaNewman10/hello-world/README.md

 hello-world
 ===========

 Joshua John meets the world.
-Hi world, please to meet you!
+Hi world, pleased to meet you!